afgprogrammer/PHP-MVC-book-library/README.md

 ### Step 3 - Installation

-after your update config.php file. please open this path in your browser
+After your updated config.php file. please open this path in your browser.
 ```
 yourdomain.com/install
 ```

-if you see this
+If you see bellow message:
 ```
 Your System Is Installed.
 Please remove SQL file in ...
 ```
-Done.
+It's Done.

 ## Usage

-you can see all the books and authors with this URL
+You can see all the books and authors with bellow URL
 ```
 yourdomain.com/all
 ```
-for books
+For getting all books
 ```
 yourdomain.com/books
 ```

-for authors
+For getting all authors
 ```
 yourdomain.com/authors
 ```
-you can search books with title, ISBN and author name
+You can search books with title, ISBN and author name
 ```
 yourdomain.com/books/title/your-book-title
 yourdomain.com/books/isbn/your-book-isbn
 yourdomain.com/books/author/your-book-author
 ```
-and you can see other pages result
+And you can see results in other pages
 ```
 yourdomain.com/books/your-page-number
 yourdomain.com/authors/your-page-number